abendo/eyden-tracer-04/README.md

 3. Have a look at the new classes ```CSolidQuad``` and ```CSolidCone```.
 Study how a quadrilateral and a cone may be constructed from triangles.
 4. Implement the ```CSolidSphere``` class  in the same way as ```CSolidCone``` class is implemented.

 **Hint:** Sphere will consist of two "caps": top and bottom ones, consisting out of triangles, and the "sides", consisting out of quadrilaterals.
-You might need to add _height segments_ to the sphere as well.
+You might need to use _height segments_ for the sphere as well.
+Please use the number of height segments equal to the half of the number of side segments

 If your implementation works as expected you should see an image of 3 geometrical objects: